DEMISIN/DEMISIN/README.md

 he/him & 19

 w2i / global chat is turned off.
-i like hiding in trees/behind people!
+i like hiding in trees ~ yahoo ~

-if you have any issues with me: it's likely onesided ...
+if you have any issues with me: it's likely onesided ... cover me / my friends = i hide you lalala ~

 <hr>